 This training will help you increase the likelihood that your non-face-to-face services will be more accurately and quickly paid and comply with new Private Payer COVID-19 Non-Face-to-Face Rules.

-Register for this upcoming online training today to increase the likelihood that your non face-to-face services will be coded, billed, documented and paid more quickly and accurately.
+Register for this online training today to increase the likelihood that your non face-to-face services will be coded, billed, documented and paid more quickly and accurately.

 Kim is an independent coding and reimbursement consultant, providing audit, training and oversight of coding and reimbursement functions for physicians.
 Kim completed three years of pre-medical education at the University of Alabama before she decided that she preferred the business side of medicine.